anitab-org/vms/README.md

 The VMS project uses the [Django](https://www.djangoproject.com/) web framework and [Python](https://www.python.org/).

-To get started, read the [Installation Guide](https://github.com/systers/vms/blob/develop/aut_docs/Installation_Setup.md).
+To get started, read the [Installation Guide](aut_docs/Installation_Setup.md).

-If you face some issues while installing and making VMS up in your local, have a look at issues labelled as [While Setting up VMS](https://github.com/systers/vms/labels/While%20Setting%20up%20VMS).

 Run VMS in a Docker Container
 -----------------------------

-If you wish to view a sneak peek of the Systers VMS, you may use Docker to preview the VMS.
+If you wish to view a sneak peek of the AnitaB.org VMS, you may use Docker to preview the VMS.
 Note: The following Docker configuration is not intended to be run in production at the moment.
 It may be configured to do so in the future.